mit-submit/submit-users-guide/source/tutorials/tutorial_3.rst

 Creating a Dockerfile
 .....................

-There exists `extensive documentation <https://docs.docker.com/get-started/docker-concepts/building-images/writing-a-dockerfile/>`_ on this topic from Docker.

 Dockerfiles are text documents that provide a set of instructions to Docker/Podman to create a container.
 This is where you specify the software you want to download, the environment you want to be in, and even the operating system you want to use.